 See, there are two types of parents out there: those who give their baby a pacifier and those who don’t.
 And it seems (at least within my inner circle) like those who do are judged for doing so.

 But why should we feel guilty for giving our babies a binky?
 (This is what my family calls a pacifier.)

 Despite the fact that I was giving a life supply of pacifiers at my baby shower, I have been hesitant to use them.
-For one, I gave birth at a “baby friendly” hospital that teaches that pacifiers should not be giving to a newborn for the first month.
+For one, I gave birth at a “baby-friendly” hospital that teaches that pacifiers should not be given to a newborn for the first month.
 This is because breastfeeding mothers should feed on demand and giving them a pacifier could interfere with their intake of food.
 The theory is that giving them a binky means they will have missed out on getting the nutrients if you just gave them your breast.

 However, the more I think about it, it isn’t the end of the world if he sucks on the damn thing.

 Okay, so the “bad habit” logic aside, many babies including myself are (were) thumb suckers.
 So what really is the difference between the two?

 The second argument against them says that there are bad for the baby’s teeth and will make them grow improperly.
 But the pacifiers I have clearly state that they are orthodontic pacifiers, which are designed to contour into the baby’s mouth to prevent the misalignment of teeth.

 However, once teeth do some in, even these can impact tooth placement.

 There are also other benefits of using a binky.
 In my research on newborn hiccups, I found that sucking on a pacifier can actually help reduce the case of hiccups.
 This is because the sucking will help them relax their diaphragm to have the hiccups subside.

 Studies have found that pacifier use actually prevents SIDS (Sudden Infant Death Syndrome), the leading cause of death in babies and real fear for parents.